-Inland Empire Quarterly Business Activity Report
+Inland Empire Business Activity Index

 The Inland Empire Business Activity Index tracks performance of the Inland Empire regional economy on a quarterly basis and is adjusted for seasonal variations.
 The composite indicator is estimated using a wide range of economic data including employment, economic output, income, real estate, and other indicators at the national, state, and metropolitan level.

 Business Activity in the Inland Empire bounced back significantly in the third quarter of 2020, reversing an annualized decline of 26.5% in the second quarter of 2020 to an annualized increase of 16.0% in the third quarter.